-- Fluorometers ECO CDOM, ECO-AFL/FL, and WETStar

-- Transmissometers C-Star
+- Fluorometers ECO CDOM, ECO-AFL/FL, and WETStar - Transmissometers C-Star two SBE 38s or two SBE 50s.

-- Turbidity Meters ECO-BB and ECO NTU
+Turbidity Meters - ECO-BB and ECO NTU

 These sensors are also available as voltage sensors; calibration coefficient information for these sensors is detailed above in Calibration Coefficients for Voltage Sensors.
 Values for the calibration coefficients are listed on the WET Labs calibration sheets in terms of both analog output (voltage) and digital output (counts); use the digital output values when calculating / entering calibration coefficients for the RS-232 sensors.
 Seasave calculates the converted sensor output based on the counts output (instead of the voltage output) by the sensor.
 For all sensors, enter the serial number, calibration date, and calibration coefficients.